-- 51. The Legal Subcommittee is the principal body at the international level to address legal aspects related to activities in outer space. - 52.
-The Legal Subcommittee has accomplished extensive work in relation to the operation of space activities, in respect of which the work of the Working Group on the Review of the Concept of the "Launching State", the Working Group on National Legislation Relevant to the Peaceful Exploration and Use of Outer Space, the Working Group on the Practice of States and International Organizations in Registering Space Objects and the Working Group on the Review of International Mechanisms for Cooperation in the Peaceful Exploration and Use of Outer Space is emphasized: - (a) The work of the Working Group on the Review of the Concept of the "Launching State" as reflected in the conclusions of the Working Group contained in the report of the Legal Subcommittee on its forty-first session (A/AC.105/787, annex IV, appendix) and in General Assembly resolution 59/115 entitled "Application of the concept of the 'launching State'"; - (b) The work of the Working Group on the Practice of States and International Organizations in Registering Space Objects as reflected in the elements of conclusions of the Working Group, in the appendix to annex III of the report of the Legal Subcommittee on its forty-sixth session (A/AC.105/891), and in General Assembly resolution 62/101 entitled "Recommendations on enhancing the practice of States and international intergovernmental organizations in registering space objects"; - (c) The work of the Working Group on National Legislation Relevant to the Peaceful Exploration and Use of Outer Space, as reflected in its report on the work conducted under its multi-year workplan (A/AC.105/C.2/101); - (d) The work of the Working Group on the Review of International Mechanisms for Cooperation in the Peaceful Exploration and Use of Outer Space, as reflected in its report on the work conducted under its multi-year workplan (A/AC.105/C.2/112). - 53.
-The results of the first three working groups mentioned above are referenced under the respective headings under section II of the present document, entitled "Elements to assess when considering becoming a party to the United Nations treaties on outer space".
-The results of the fourth working group mentioned above are referred to below in section VI, entitled "Elements for consideration in international cooperation".
+- 49. The Legal Subcommittee is the principal body at the international level to address legal aspects related to activities in outer space. - 50.
+The Legal Subcommittee has accomplished extensive work in relation to the operation of space activities, in respect of which the work of the Working Group on the Review of the Concept of the "Launching State", the Working Group on the Practice of States and International Organizations in Registering Space Objects, the Working Group on National Legislation Relevant to the Peaceful Exploration and Use of Outer Space and the Working Group on the Review of International Mechanisms for Cooperation in the Peaceful Exploration and Use of Outer Space is emphasized: - (a) The work of the Working Group on the Review of the Concept of the "Launching State" as reflected in the conclusions of the Working Group contained in the report of the Legal Subcommittee on its forty-first session (A/AC.105/787, annex IV, appendix) and in General Assembly resolution 59/115 entitled "Application of the concept of the 'launching State'"; - (b) The work of the Working Group on the Practice of States and International Organizations in Registering Space Objects as reflected in the elements of conclusions of the Working Group, in the appendix to annex III of the report of the Legal Subcommittee on its forty-sixth session (A/AC.105/891), and in General Assembly resolution 62/101 entitled "Recommendations on enhancing the practice of States and international intergovernmental organizations in registering space objects"; - (c) The work of the Working Group on National Legislation Relevant to the Peaceful Exploration and Use of Outer Space, as reflected in its report on the work conducted under its multi-year workplan (A/AC.105/C.2/101), and in General Assembly resolution 68/74, entitled "Recommendations on national legislation relevant to the peaceful exploration and use of outer space"; - (d) The work of the Working Group on the Review of International Mechanisms for Cooperation in the Peaceful Exploration and Use of Outer Space, as reflected in its report on the work conducted under its multi-year workplan (A/AC.105/C.2/112).